-In onCheckedChanged() (the callback for the listener), we see which RadioGroup had a state change.
-If it was the orientation group, we adjust the orientation based on the user's selection.
-If it was the gravity group, we adjust the gravity based on the user's selection.
+In onCheckedChanged() (the callback for the listener), we see which RadioButton had a state change.
+Based on the clicked-upon item, we adjust either the orientation of the first LinearLayout or the gravity of the second LinearLayout.

 Here is the result when it is first launched inside the emulator: